 - Developing a written, individualized, and coordinated case management service plan based on the information collected through an assessment that specifies the goals and actions with input from and in conjunction with the client’s mental health therapist or prescriber.

 - Monitoring and follow-up activities, including activities and contacts that are necessary to ensure the targeted case management service plan is effectively implemented and adequately addressing the needs of the client including monitoring the client’s progress and continued need for targeted case management and other services.

 - Referral and related activities to help the client obtain needed services, including activities that help link the client with medical (including mental health and substance use disorder), social, educational providers or other programs and services that are capable of providing needed services, such as making referrals to providers of needed services and scheduling appointments for the client.

 - Assisting the client to establish and maintain eligibility for entitlements other than Medicaid

 - Assist clients in applying for housing assistance as well as locating and maintaining housing.

 - Provide treatment updates and attend meetings, such as court or treatment staffings, with community partners with whom individuals have active involvement.

-- Provide personal services to individuals with serious mental illness such as picking up prescriptions, income management, maintaining the living environment including cleaning and shopping, and the transportation related to the performance of these activities.
+- Provide personal services to individuals with serious mental illness such as picking up prescriptions, income management, maintaining the living environment, and the transportation related to the performance of these activities.